jupyter/nbviewer.org-deploy/README.md

 # nbviewer.org-deploy

-Tasks for running nbviewer.jupyter.org in helm, with [invoke](http://pyinvoke.org).
+Tasks for running nbviewer.org in helm, with [invoke](http://pyinvoke.org).

-TODO: helm commands have not yet been implemented.
+**TODO: helm automatiion have not yet been implemented, but are current run via `deploy.sh`.
+This assumes the `nbviewer` repo is adjacent to this repo and up-to-date.**

 ## Quickstart: upgrading nbviewer

-First, get what you need to run the invoke tasks:

-    pip install -r requirements.txt

-Assuming you have access to everything, publishing the latest version of nbviewer can be done with one command from this repo:

-    invoke doitall

-This will: TODO
+Currently assumes you have helm, kubectl

-1. `git pull`
+1. clone nbviewer: `git clone https://github.com/jupyter/nbviewer`
-2. `invoke upgrade` on each nbviewer instance, via docker-machine

-There will be a confirmation prompt once it gets to the destructive action of destroying previous containers and starting new ones.
+2. clone this repo: `git clone https://github.com/jupyter/nbviewer.org-deploy`
+3. Run helm upgrade `cd nbviewer.org-deploy; bash deploy.sh`

+**NOTE: The invoke tasks.py has not been updated**

 ## Current deployment